Create user rules of access to all internal networks and systems with a detailed up to date list of users and their privileges within the system.

 FCI Federal Contract Information - Data not ever intended for general or public release.
 You will require CMMC 5 levels certification.

-CUI Controlled Unclassified Information - Data is sensitive, but not classified.
-You will require CMMC 3 Levels certified.
+CUI Controlled Unclassified Information – Data is sensitive but not classified.
+You will require CMMC 3 Levels certification.